cjhnbls/pipelinedb-doc-cn/aggregates.rst

 Continuous aggregates
 ======================

 One of the fundamental goals of PipelineDB is to **facilitate high-performance continuous aggregation**, so not suprisingly aggregates are a central component of PipelineDB's utility.
-Continuous aggregates can be very powerful--in the most general sense they make it possible to keep the amount of data persisted in PipelineDB constant and independent relative to the amount of data that has been pushed through it.
-This can enable very high data throughput on modest hardware.
+Continuous aggregates can be very powerful--in the most general sense they make it possible to keep the amount of data persisted in PipelineDB constant relative to the amount of data that has been pushed through it.
+This can enable sustainable and very high data throughput on modest hardware.

-Continuous aggregates are **incrementally updated** in real time as new events are read by the the :code:`CONTINUOUS VIEW` that they're a part of.
+Continuous aggregates are **incrementally updated** in real time as new events are read by the the continuous view that they're a part of.
 For simple aggregates such as count_ and sum_, it is easy to see how their results can be incrementally updated--just add the new value to the existing result.

 But for more complicated aggregates, such as avg_, stddev_, percentile_cont_, etc., more advanced infrastructure is required to support efficient incremental updates, and PipelineDB handles all of that complexity for you transparently.